tsunami416604/azure-docs.hu-hu/articles/cosmos-db/sql-query-abs.md

 ## <a name="arguments"></a>Argumentumok

 *numeric_expr*
-   Egy numerikus kifejezés.
+   A numerikus kifejezés.

 ## <a name="return-types"></a>Visszatérési típusok

-  Egy numerikus kifejezést ad vissza.
+  A numerikus kifejezést ad vissza.

 ## <a name="examples"></a>Példák